The Main Campus

 Health Education Complex.
 The Health Education Complex is the first major academic building to be built in the northern segment of the campus.
 It is situated on top of a hill with panoramic views of the beautiful Susan Jacobs Arboretum and of the main campus.
 The Complex houses the Mary Black College of Nursing and the College of Education, Human Performance, and Health, the Enrollment Management Offices, the Bookstore, and the Spartan Recreation Center.
 The Spartan Recreation Center has an indoor track, basketball courts, racquet ball courts, a work-out room, a class studio, a swimming pool and locker rooms for both men and women.

-John M. Rampey Center.
-Opened in 1992, the John M. Rampey Center's 6,200-square-foot facility houses Counseling and the Health Services satellite office.
+The John M. Rampey Jr. Center for Health and Counseling Services Building.
+Opened in 1992, the John M. Rampey Jr. Center's 6,200-square-foot facility houses Counseling and the Health Services satellite office.

 Palmetto House.
 The $15 million, 105,000-square-foot Palmetto House Building opened in January 2004 provides housing for 346 upperclassmen.